Zhejiang Normal University

-Zhejiang Normal University (ZJNU) is a comprehensive public university in Jinhua city, Zhejiang province, China.
+Zhejiang Normal University (ZJNU) is a public university in Jinhua city, Zhejiang province, China.
 Its main campus is next to the Shuanglong Cave national park and covers an area of more than 220 hectares with a total floor space of more than one million square meters.

 History

 The university was originally established as the Hangzhou Normal Academy in 1956.
 It became the Hangzhou Normal College in 1958.
 In 1962, Hangzhou Normal College and the Zhejiang Teaching College merged to become the Zhejiang Normal College.
 In 1965, the college relocated to Jinhua.

 In 1980, the college was classified as a tertiary education.
 In 1985, the college became the Zheijiang Normal University.
 Since then, it has expanded its colleges, departments and undergraduate programmes.

 In 2000, 2001, and 2004, three more higher education merged into ZJNU: Zhejiang Financial School, Zhejiang School of Preschool-Teacher Education and the Jinhua Railway Engineering School respectively.